leizzer/electroboard/README.md

 ## How to use

 1. Generate a matrix with the amount of layers that you want.
-Or import a TMK keymap that you already have (functions won't be loaded.
+Or import a keymap that you already have (function definitions won't be loaded).
 2. Click the keycaps that you want to change and select the new value from the popup.
 3. Generate the keymap.
 4. Save it.
+(I recommend making a back up of your current keymap)

+#### Firmware selection

+1. Select the firmware that you want to work with at the top.
+(TMK or QMK)
+2. Click the "Change" button, *even* if the amount of layers, rows and columns are the same.

 ### Known issue